top image

 Pontoon boats are made of durable materials that are easy to clean.
 Most flooring can be power washed at the end of the season and the marine vinyl seating common on most pontoons can be maintained by simply wiping off water and soap.
 With a pontoon, you won’t worry over spills or fussy maintenance.

 The outboard engine can be serviced by a professional or on your own time with some DIY gumption.
-If you live in a cold climate, winterizing your pontoon is a must.
+If you aren't in California, Florida or other places with year round boating, winterizing your pontoon is a must.
 Read here.

 Step 4: Finding the One